inspec/inspec/docs-chef-io/content/inspec/signing.md

 ### What is a Signed Profile?

-A signed profile, or `.iaf` file, is an InSpec profile with a digital signature attests to its authenticity.
-Many Progress Chef authored profiles are available as signed profiles from 2022.
+A signed profile, or `.iaf` file, is an InSpec profile with a digital signature that attests to its authenticity.
+Starting in 2022, many Progress Chef authored profiles are available as signed profiles.

 ### How does Profile Signing Work?

 Profile signing uses a matched pair of keys.
-The _signing key_ is secret and used to sign the profile.
+The _signing key_ is secret and is used to sign the profile.
 The _validation key_ is widely distributed and verifies the signed profile signature.

-Keypairs are first searched in the current directory and then in the user's `~/.inspec/keys` directory.
+Keypairs are first searched for in the current directory and then in the user's `~/.inspec/keys` directory.
 Progress Chef validation keys are also distributed in the `etc/keys` directory of the InSpec installation tree.
 Finally, if a validation key is not found, the profile verification system attempts to download keys from the [InSpec Github](https://github.com/inspec/inspec/tree/main/etc/keys) repository.

 ### How do I execute a signed profile?